 Lieutenant Abro was one of the original members of the Sheriff’s Office Honor Guard and currently assists with overseeing its operation.
 He also sits on the Friend of the Court Grievance Commission as well as the Macomb County’s Child Death Review Board.
 Lieutenant Abro was formerly a member of the Macomb County Gun Board.

 Lieutenant Abro is a graduate of Macomb Community College and Macomb Regional Police Academy, and is a member of numerous civic and fraternal organizations.
+He completed Northwestern University School of Police Staff and Command in 2017.

 Lieutenant Lori Misch